 The Trainline Tracers guided the audience along a journey and became a group of cycling encyclopedias who physically told the audience all about the site.
 Pedalling The Tracks was a participatory dance work, mixing professionals with performers from the local community and local schools.
 Using the transformation from Railway to Redway as inspiration, this promenade invited audience members to travel the route in conjunction with performers learning all about the far reaching Redways and their history.

-Virgin Territory Installation & Commission Vincent Dance Theatre In November 2017 MÓTUS raised funds through the MK Community Foundation to bring Vincent Dance Theatre’s ‘Virgin Territories’ to Milton Keynes and placed the work at MK Gallery and Milton Keynes College.
+go to my blog Virgin Territory Installation & Commission Vincent Dance Theatre In November 2017 MÓTUS raised funds through the MK Community Foundation to bring Vincent Dance Theatre’s ‘Virgin Territories’ to Milton Keynes and placed the work at MK Gallery and Milton Keynes College.
 Attended by over 1500 people this installation was accompanied by open dance theatre workshops.

 Helen Artistically Directed the 2018 festival You, Me: Dance which extended from one weekend to three weeks of work.
 The festival included Macbeth (Mark Bruce Company), 2Faced, Dan Nicholas, Body Politic, James Cousins, Company Chameleon, Stuart Waters, Mapdance, Earthbound, Inverted, KDE Dance and Urban Strides amongst others.
 This festival celebrated links with the MK Gallery, Arts Council England, MK Council and the Milton Keynes Community Foundation.